clevercanary/hca-atlas-tracker/README.md

 Run `npm run build:local` to build the app to be run locally.
 The built app can be run using `npm start`, and accessed at `http://localhost:3000`.

-The production version of the app can similarly be built using `npm run build:prod`.
+The development version of the app can similarly be built using `npm run build:dev`, and the production version using `npm run build:prod`.

 ### Using the Docker image